Ixcatl/fables_novasophonia/docs/core/items.rst

       - 1☼
       - A jumble of metallic shards and nuggets too impure for regular use, sometimes circulated as an *ad hoc* currency.
 Anytime during a rest, 10 units of glimmer can be spent to scavenge usable bits of metal.
 After doing so, roll a d6, which yields 5 bits' worth of the respective metal: lead, tin, copper, iron, bronze, or brass.
       - \-
-    * - Metal Bar
+    * - Metal Ingot
       - 1
       - Varies
-      - A standard, heavy, ready-to-use metal ingot.
-One bar has the same value as 15 bits of its respective metal.
-When used for crafting, any excess     is refunded as bits, rounded down by value.
+      - A standard, heavy, ready-to-use metal bar.
+One ingot has the same value as 15 bits of its respective metal, or 10 bits for exotic metals.
+When used for crafting, any excess is refunded as bits, rounded down by value as usual.
       - metal
     * - Chunk of Wood
       - 1
       - 10☼
-      - Refined or not, a piece of this stature could be whittled into something much more useful.
+      - Refined or not, a piece of this quality could be whittled into something much more useful.
 When used for crafting, any excess value is refunded as wood bits, at 2 bits per 1☼.
       - wood

-Other Materials
+Sundries
 ----------
+Items usually not important enough to mention elsewhere, but could still be necessary for crafting or roleplay.
+Included to give GMs an appropriate pricing point for shops.

 .. list-table::
     :widths: 12 5 5 50 12